 To fulfil our aims and objectives we use the "Come and See" Programme, which reflects the subsequent ideas contained in both the Catechism of the Catholic Church and the Curriculum Directory.
+As of 2023 Holy Cross Primary will be trailing a new curriculum using the Religious Education Directory (RED).
+Each class with have half a term being taught from Come and See and half a term being taught from RED and alternating 50% on each, from 2023 EYFS will be taking part in a Diocese trial project of planning units for the new RE.

 Other Faiths should be taught, in line with the thinking of the Church which appreciates the holiness and strengths of these other faiths which "often reflect a ray of that truth, which enlightens all people."
 So, while living out our Christian faith we are called to listen in dialogue and be ready to learn from other faiths, many of whom may be our neighbours.
-Formal teaching of other faiths takes place twice a year in the school year 1 week is set aside for the discrete teaching of Judaism and another faith chosen from Hinduism, Sikhism or Islam.
+Formal teaching of other faiths takes place twice a year in the school year 1 week is set aside for the discrete teaching of Judaism and another faith chosen from Hinduism, Sikhism, or Islam.
 In EYFS other religious festivals throughout the year are celebrated.
 See "Come and See" scheme of work for further details.